FabusLuebbus/MusicalGym/README.md

 > **Note:**
 > - Phone number is omitted for the MVP, but could be integrated later if needed for notifications or user verification.
-> - Profiles remain minimal to keep the MVP lean, yet fields like username and email help anticipate eventual multi-user or cloud-sharing features.

 ---